 The MRS (Materials, Radiation, Structure) team gathers researchers from complementary disciplines (physicists, chemists, geochemists, crystallographers), who develop and use cutting edge experimental and methodological tools, mastering the whole experimental process from synthesis, to physical and structural measurements.
 We share a marked specificity for extreme conditions studies and are strongly involved into CRG instruments at the Grenoble large facilities (ESRF, ILL).
 The systems under study range from magnetoelectric oxides to intermetallic materials for energy, through semiconductor nanowires, cultural heritage materials and hydrothermal fluids.

 Until recently, scientists’ general procedure to understand the chemistry and physics of heterogeneous systems was to study large and complex structures and then examine the fundamental and smaller building blocks of those structures.
 This approach is called top-down science.
 However, with the development of scanning probe microscopes allowing the observation of individual atoms and molecules, it became possible to design and build new structures from their atomic-level constituents, one atom or one molecule at a time, i.e., “Materials according to the design”.
 This ability to carefully arrange atoms offers new opportunities to develop mechanical, electrical, magnetic, and other properties that would otherwise be impossible.
-We call this the bottom-up approach and the study of the properties of these materials is called nanotechnology.
+We call this the bottom-up approach, and the study of the properties of these materials is called nanotechnology.

 We study the structure properties relation of semiconducting nanowires (NWs) using transmission electron microscopy (TEM), optical spectroscopy and electron transport.
 Additionally, we use electrical in-situ biasing of nanowires in the TEM to learn more about the electrical properties at nm length scales.